 Several American companies are leading the way in developing bioplastics and it’s applications.
 DuPont has made a commitment to packaging plastics with it’s Biomax compostable plastic.

 Appresins has formed a joint venture with ADM, the agricultural giant, to produce Mirel, a totally biodegradable plastic with a variety of applications.

-Algix LLC has joined with Cargill to produce PLA, the polymer used to make corn based plastic.
+Algix has joined with Cargill to produce PLA, the polymer used to make corn-based plastic.
 They have a very informative section on how this process is accomplished.